- How do I manage data protection?

 - Physical storage - data should be kept in a locked filing cabinet, accessible only to the research team in a lockable room.
 Identifiable data will be transcribed and or anonymised and identifiers removed as soon as possible.

-- Electronic Storage - including Cloud storage, IT programs and infrastructures, must be identified, risk assessed and validated where appropriate and data kept in an encrypted format, accessible only to the research team via a password protected BH or QMUL computer.
+- Electronic Storage - including Cloud storage, IT programs and infrastructures, must be identified, risk assessed and validated where appropriate and data kept in an encrypted format, accessible only to the research team via a password-protected Barts Health or Quen Mary computer.

-Participants must know that any information kept on them because of their involvement with the trial will be kept securely.
+Participants should be informed that any information recorded because of their involvement with the trial will be stored securely.
 The research findings of any study are to be stored at Barts Health/Queen Mary Modern Records Facility, 9 Prescot Street, London E1.

 Individual rights over data

-Individuals have a number of rights over their personal data, for example, to access any personal data that you have about them.
+Individuals have various rights over their personal data; for example, they can access any personal data that you have about them.
 The participant also has a right to request that you stop processing their data.
 However, in the research context, many of these rights are limited; although you must be able to show that complying with such requests would impair your research, that you have appropriate security measures in place and published research results will not identify individuals.
-For further details on data management please see SOPs 38a, 38b, and 11a.
+For further details on data management please see SOPs 38a and 38b.